- RUB

 Note: Bachelor students earn 5 CP by successfully passing the exam.
 For Master students the following applies: 3 CP for Master students from technical study programs; 0 CP for (Applied) Computer Science Master students; technical study programs include Maschinenbau, Data Science (TU Do), Automation&Robotics (TU Do)...

-Every student who wishes to take the exam must register in two places.
+Every student who wishes to take the exam must register in two places:

-1. In the corresponding course in the RUB online exam system (https://online-exam.ruhr-uni-bochum.de/).
+- In the corresponding course in the RUB online exam system (https://online-exam.ruhr-uni-bochum.de/).
 You will take the exam in this Moodle environment.

-Important: This is another instance of Moodle that looks the same, but it is different from the Moodle course that we use to share class materials and announcements!
+Important: This is another instance of Moodle that looks the same, but it is different from the Moodle course that we use to share class materials and announcements! - With the examination office.
+If you are a student of our faculty, mathematics, or physics, register via FlexNow with the examination office of the Faculty of Computer Science.
+All other students will probably have to register with their own examination office, but we don't know.
+Please check yourself.

-A mock exam will be available towards the end of the course.
-It will be shorter than the final exam, but it will contain at least one question from every instructor.
+A mock exam will probably be available towards the end of the course.
+It will be shorter than the final exam, but it should contain at least one question from every instructor.
 The main purpose is to give you a good impression of the style of the exam and therefore facilitate exam preparation.

-The Institut für Neuroinformatik (INI) is a interdisciplinary research unit of the Ruhr-Universität Bochum.
-We aim to understand fundamental principles that characterize how organisms generate behavior and cognition while linked to their environments through sensory and effector systems.
-Inspired by insights into natural cognitive systems, we seek new solutions to problems of information processing in artificial cognitive systems.
-We draw from a variety of disciplines that include experimental approaches from psychology and neurophysiology, theoretical approaches from physics, mathematics, and computer science, including, in particular, machine learning, artificial intelligence, autonomous robotics, and computer vision.
+The Institut für Neuroinformatik (INI) is a research unit of the Faculty of Computer Science at the Ruhr-Universität Bochum.
+Its scientific goal is to understand the fundamental principles through which organisms generate behavior and cognition while linked to their environments through sensory and effector systems.
+Inspired by our insights into such natural cognitive systems, we seek new solutions to problems of information processing in artificial cognitive systems.
+We draw from a variety of disciplines that include experimental psychology and neurophysiology as well as machine learning, neural artificial intelligence, computer vision, and robotics.

 Universitätsstr.
 150, Building NB, Room 3/32